amzn/style-dictionary/docs/transforms.md

 }
 ```

 Using a custom transitive transform you could have `color.danger` darken `color.red` and `color.error` darken `color.danger`.
-The pre-defined transforms are *not transitive* to be backwards compatible and not break anything.
+The pre-defined transforms are not transitive to be backwards compatible with Style Dictionary v2 - an upgrade should not cause breaking changes.

 If you want to learn more about transitive transforms, take a look at the [transitive transforms example](https://github.com/amzn/style-dictionary/tree/main/examples/advanced/transitive-transforms).